dhruvldrp9/CyberGuard-AI-Hackathon/README.md

-# Cybersecurity Incident Classification Project Report
+# Real-Time NLP for Cybercrime Reporting

+## Problem Statement
+Development of an NLP Model to guide citizens in filing cybercrime reports on the National Cyber Crime Reporting Portal (NCRP) correctly through a real time analysis of the description and incident supporting media files uploaded by the citizen.

 ## Introduction
-In an era where cyber threats continue to evolve and proliferate, the ability to accurately classify and respond to cybersecurity incidents has become crucial for organizations worldwide.
-This project addresses this challenge through the development of a sophisticated neural network-based classification system that can automatically categorize cyber incidents based on textual descriptions.
-The system employs a hierarchical classification approach, capable of identifying both broad categories and specific subcategories of cyber threats, making it a valuable tool for security operations centers and incident response teams.
+In a time when cyber threats are increasingly complex and widespread, it is vital for global organizations to effectively identify and manage cybersecurity incidents.
+This project contributes to addressing this necessity by creating an advanced classification system based on neural networks that automatically assigns categories to cyber incidents using text-based inputs.
+Utilizing a hierarchical method, the system discerns between general and detailed threat categories, enhancing its utility for security operations centers and response teams.

-The project leverages advanced natural language processing (NLP) techniques and deep learning architectures to process and classify cyber incident reports.
-With a dataset of over 31,000 incidents, our model aims to streamline the incident triage process and improve response times by automating the initial classification step.
-This report presents our findings, evaluation metrics, and recommendations for future improvements.
+This initiative incorporates cutting-edge natural language processing (NLP) techniques and deep learning frameworks to analyze and sort data from cyber incident reports.
+With a substantial dataset containing more than 31,000 incidents, the model is designed to optimize the triage process and enhance the speed of responses by automating the initial sorting of incidents.
+This document outlines the results, measurement metrics, and further enhancement suggestions related to the project.

 ## Significant Findings from NLP Analysis
 The analysis of cybersecurity incidents using natural language processing revealed several critical insights about the nature and distribution of cyber threats: